M4 motorway: Bus lane

 In June 1999, the M4 bus lane was created on the third lane between junctions 2 and 3, initially as a pilot scheme and then a permanent arrangement from 2001.
 A lower speed limit was introduced along this section at the same time.
 The 3+1/2 mi bus lane was on the eastbound carriageway; from the western end of the Chiswick Flyover near Brentford to junction 3 (A312), covering part of the 15 mi journey between Heathrow Airport and central London.
 The lane which had no intermediate exits was for use by buses, coaches, motorcycles, emergency vehicles and licensed taxis but not mini-cabs.

 In December 2010, the bus lane was suspended for 18 months.
 It was reinstated temporarily for the 2012 Summer Olympics and then permanently decommissioned.

 Porous road surface

 Near junction 35 of the M4, there is a stretch of the motorway that has a surfacing of porous asphalt that improves drainage and reduces noise.
 When driving in heavy rain drivers notice a reduction in road spray from other vehicles and improved visibility.
 This special surface was publicised in an episode of the BBC's Tomorrow's World programme.
 This was the site of the first trial of the new road surface when it was laid down in 1993.

 Elevated and heated section

-The elevated section of the M4 in West London, built in the 1960s, is mostly directly above the A4 and extends over parts of Brentford's Golden Mile.
+The elevated section of the M4 in West London, built in the 1960s, is mostly directly above the A4, extending over parts of Brentford's Golden Mile, and divides Boston Manor Park from its north-west to south-east perimeters.
 This section was designed to have a heated road surface to reduce icing in winter.